Killian Hayes: Ulm (2019–2020)

-Detroit Pistons (2020–present)
+Detroit Pistons (2020–2024)

 Hayes was drafted seventh overall in the 2020 NBA draft by the Detroit Pistons.
 On December 1, 2020, Hayes signed his rookie scale contract with the Pistons.
 On January 4, 2021, in a 115–125 loss to the Milwaukee Bucks, he suffered a hip injury, which was diagnosed as a labral tear two days later.
 On January 20, he was ruled out for at least two months due to the injury.
 On April 29, Hayes recorded a season-high 11 assists in a 105–115 loss to the Dallas Mavericks.
 On May 9, he scored a season-high 21 points, alongside seven rebounds and eight assists, in a 96–108 loss to the Chicago Bulls.

 On February 11, 2022, Hayes recorded a career-high 12 assists, alongside eleven points, in a 119–141 blowout loss to the Charlotte Hornets.
 On April 1, he logged a career-high 26 points, along with eight assists, seven rebounds, and five steals, in a 110–101 win over the Oklahoma City Thunder.

 On December 28, 2022, Hayes was ejected from a game against the Orlando Magic.
-While pursuing a loose ball, the Magic's Mo Wagner gave Hayes an arm-to-arm shove, sending Hayes into the Piston's bench.
-This led to Hayes' teammate Hamidou Diallo pushing Wagner from behind and then Hayes punching Wagner in the back of the head, causing Wagner to appear to lose consciousness before laying in the arms of a player on the Piston's bench for more than a dozen seconds.
+While pursuing a loose ball, the Magic's Mo Wagner gave Hayes an arm-to-arm shove, sending Hayes into the Pistons' bench.
+This led to Hayes' teammate Hamidou Diallo pushing Wagner from behind and then Hayes punching Wagner in the back of the head, causing Wagner to appear to lose consciousness before laying in the arms of a player on the Pistons' bench for more than a dozen seconds.
 All three players were ejected from the game.
 The next day, the NBA announced that Hayes would be suspended for three games without pay as a result of the incident.

+On February 8, 2024, Hayes was waived by the Pistons.

+Brooklyn / Long Island Nets (2024–2025)

+On September 20, 2024, Hayes signed with the Brooklyn Nets, but was waived on October 19.
+On October 27, he joined the Long Island Nets.
+On February 19, 2025, Hayes signed a 10-day contract with Brooklyn after Bojan Bogdanović was waived.
+He was not re-signed by the Nets to another 10-day contract and rejoined the Long Island Nets.

+Cleveland Charge (2025–present)

+On September 24, 2025, Hayes signed with the Cleveland Cavaliers.
+The Cavs waived him on October 16, but was then added to the training camp roster of the Cavs' NBA G League affiliate, the Cleveland Charge.